direct-code-execution/ns-3-dce/doc/source/dce-kernel.rst

 First Launch
 ------------

 After a few corrections we finally get a library containing the kernel named **liblinux-stable.so**.
 At this moment we need to try it using DCE.
-For the beginning we will try with ns3test-dce executable.
+For the beginning we will try with test-runner executable.

 ::

-  $BASEDCE/build/bin/ns3test-dce
+  ./test.py
   assert failed. cond="handle != 0", msg="Could not open elf-cache/0/libnet-next-2.6.so elf-cache/0/liblinux-stable.so: undefined symbol: noop_llseek", file=../model/cooja-loader-factory.cc, line=225
   terminate called without an active exception
   Aborted (core dumped)